vmware-tanzu/velero/site/docs/master/disaster-case.md

 # Disaster recovery

-*Using Schedules and Restore-Only Mode*
+*Using Schedules and Read-Only Backup Storage Locations*

 If you periodically back up your cluster's resources, you are able to return to a previous state in case of some unexpected mishap, such as a service outage.
 Doing so with Velero looks like the following: